aus-ref-clim-data-nci/GPCC/README.md

 According to the [GPCC product acccess page](https://www.dwd.de/EN/ourservices/gpcc/editorial/userterms_gpcc.html?nn=495490&lsbId=353848), users of the data sets are kindly requested to give feedback and to refer to the GPCC publications listed in the references section above.

+## Assistance

+For assistance with GPCC data on NCI, open a new issue at https://github.com/nci-ref-clim-data/GPCC/issues